edgedb/edgedb/docs/cookbook/links.rst

         }
     }

-Now you may notice that the Ryan (Gosling) is mentioned as a colleague of himself.
+Now you may notice that Ryan Gosling is mentioned as a colleague of himself.
 To fix it we need few more concepts.

 First note that the request above is an equivalent of: